-

 How prevalent is participation from investors that are not venture capital funds, including angel investors, family offices, high net worth individuals, and corporate venture capital?

-It remains to be seen if CVCs, family offices and other non-traditional investors will, in 2025, continue to expand their participation in venture capital in a world of higher interest rates and political uncertainties.
+It remains to be seen whether CVCs, family offices, and other non-traditional investors will continue to expand their participation in venture capital in 2026 in a world of increasing political uncertainty.

 -